What is email list cleaning?

 What are the risks of not cleaning your email list?

 Some businesses never prune their email lists because they assume that there isn’t an additional charge to send an email to one more person, but that’s not true.

-Using a dirty email list does have a cost: the damage to your sender reputation from email bounces, unsubscribes, and spam complaints.
+The cost of not using a clean email list can be: the damage to your sender reputation from email bounces, unsubscribes, and spam complaints.
 Over time this damage adds up and can negatively affect your ability to reach your entire subscriber base, including your best or most engaged customers.

-5 email list cleaning tactics to improve engagement
+5 simple email list cleaning tactics you need to apply

 Now that you know why it’s so important to regularly clean your email lists, here are a few of the best tactics you can implement as part of your email list cleaning strategy to improve your email marketing: